abbas-pt/ExpoChallenge_AbbasLotfi/README.md

 - Destination filenames are randomly generated (`uuid4`), not derived from client input.
 - Temporary files are always cleaned up, including on error paths.

+### Local Documentation Assistant
+The `/chat` endpoint runs hybrid BM25 + sentence-embedding retrieval with Reciprocal Rank Fusion over 12 knowledge-base documents (see the [Documentation Index](#-documentation-index-chat-knowledge-base)), gated by a minimum cosine-similarity threshold before answering.
+It returns **cited, extractive excerpts**, not free-form generated text.

 ## Frontend — TraceSort Website

 `frontend/` is a self-contained static site (no build step, no framework) that serves as both the project's public landing page and a live client for the Backend API.